sattvikpalta/doodledtodo/README.md

 ## Doodled TODO
-This is a todo list application built using Bulma CSS and JavaScript
+This is a todo list application built using JavaScript

 ## Project Specifications